RL-AWB: Deep Reinforcement Learning for Auto White Balance Correction in Low-Light Night-time Scenes: Method

-\item \textbf{Parameter-related Features.} To capture the trajectory of parameter adjustments, analogous to how humans consider past tuning attempts, we append a compact history vector $\mathbf{h}_s \in \mathbb{R}^{11}$ that encodes recent actions for both $N\%$ and $p$, along with a normalized timestep counter.
+\item \textbf{Parameter-related Features.} To capture the trajectory of parameter adjustments, analogous to how humans consider past tuning attempts, we append a compact history vector $\mathbf{h}_s \in \mathbb{R}^{11}$ that encodes recent parameter values for both $N\%$ and $p$, along with a normalized timestep counter.

 \item \textbf{Two-branch Backbone.} The full state is $s_t=(\mathbf{s}_{\mathrm{WB}},\mathbf{h}_s)$.
 Both actor and critic employ two-branch MLP encoders that map each input to 64-dimensional embeddings $\mathbf{z}_{\mathrm{WB}}$ and $\mathbf{z}_{\mathrm{hist}}$, which are then fused.
 The actor outputs $\boldsymbol{\mu}$ and $\log\boldsymbol{\sigma}^2 \in \mathbb{R}^2$ for reparameterized sampling of the two continuous actions, while twin critics compute Q-values with minimum selection to reduce overestimation. \end{itemize}